MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreambridgeaddstream.md

 ### -param Bridge

-An *ACXSTREAMBRIDGE* object is used by a circuit to propagate stream creation, the stream’s states transitions and DRM settings between the endpoint's circuit stream segments.
+An *ACXSTREAMBRIDGE* object is used by a circuit to propagate stream creation, the stream's states transitions and DRM settings between the endpoint's circuit stream segments.
 This object is only used in a multi-circuit (audio composite) scenario.

 ### -param Stream

 An ACXSTREAM object represents an audio stream created by a circuit.
-The stream is composed of a list of elements created based on the parent circuit’s elements.
+The stream is composed of a list of elements created based on the parent circuit's elements.

 ## -returns